Braille Transcription Training and Certification Program Information

 Overview of Braille Transcription Training and Certification

-The National Federation of the Blind (NFB) is responsible for providing braille transcription training and scoring certification tests, and the National Library Service for the Blind and Physically Handicapped (NLS) awards the certification.
+The NFB is responsible for providing braille transcription training and scoring certification tests, and the National Library Service for the Blind and Physically Handicapped (NLS) awards the certification.
 Interested individuals first study literary braille transcription, but after they become certified and have gained some work experience they can continue their education in other braille subjects.

 The NFB sends all instructional course materials to accepted braille transcription students at no cost, but students do need to provide their own braillewriting equipment.
 Students may correspond with the NFB or study with a local braille group, and they typically complete the program in 12-18 months.

 Upon completing all of the lessons in the training program, students can submit their certification test, which is a 35-page manuscript of transcribed braille, to the NFB.
 Once they are certified, braillists find work transcribing various types of materials, such as novels, magazines, textbooks, menus, contracts, policies, letters, schedules and instructions.

 Braille transcription programs require that applicants have earned a high school diploma or its equivalent.
 Applicants should be competent in aspects of composition such as spelling, grammar, sentence structure and clarity.
 There are additional prerequisites for students who are studying topics past the literary braille transcription level.